syncfusion-content/uwp-docs/uwp/TreeGrid/ColumnTypes.md

 ---
 layout: post
-title: Column Types in UWP SfTreeGrid | Syncfusion®
+title: Column Types in UWP TreeGrid | Syncfusion®
-description: Column Types in UWP SfTreeGrid support text, numeric, date, checkbox, image, and template columns to display varied data formats.
+description: Column Types in UWP TreeGrid support text, numeric, date, checkbox, image, and template columns to display varied data formats.
 platform: uwp
-control: SfTreeGrid
+control: TreeGrid
 documentation: ug
 ---

-# Column Types in UWP SfTreeGrid
+# Column Types in UWP TreeGrid

 SfTreeGrid provides support for various built-in column types.
 Each column has its own properties and renderer to handle different types of data.
 You can also add or override existing columns and renderers as you need.